Following the First World War, the poppy became a profound symbol of war-time remembrance in many countries, including

 Designed by Toronto’s Context Creative, the stamp features a close-up photograph of the National War Memorial in Ottawa.

 “We really seized the opportunity to revisit this wonderful sculpture,” said Creative Director Lionel Gadoury, who led a presentation with Canada Post Stamp Design Manager Liz Wong at the National Postage Stamp and Coin Show in 2017.

 “It conveys a strong sense of humanity, with people coming together from all walks of life and sacrificing for what they believe in.
 The sculptor, Vernon March, was very clear that it was not to be a monument to the glory of war, but to the commitment of Canada’s soldiers.
 We sought to convey this message on the stamp.”

-The stamp, as well as the inside of the booklet, depict vibrant red poppies.
+The stamp and the inside of the booklet depict vibrant red poppies.
 On the stamp, the two figures of the National War Memorial represent the camaraderie of peacekeeping efforts.

 “We decided to infuse a new sense of vitality into this traditional emblem by showing real poppy flowers instead of felt pins,” said lead designer Michael Wandelmaier.
 “As a fresh, organic element, the poppy captures the feeling of renewal and hope we sought to convey.
 The way they’re shown blowing in the wind inside the booklet, on the other hand, speaks to the transience and fragility of life.”

 The signature “V” (for “Victory”) in the stamp’s background (also featured on Canadian five-cent coins from 1943-45) expands on the theme of hope and pride.